23 years. Ten projects. One pattern.

 AI voice cloning fraud is receiving mainstream coverage in 2026.
 But the underlying technology is still in early adoption — accessible to organized criminal networks, not yet ubiquitous.
 As autonomous AI agents become cheap and available to anyone, the fraud infrastructure that currently requires technical sophistication will require none.
 The explosion in AI-assisted family scams is not behind us.
 It is ahead of us.

 ShieldWord was built to establish the authoritative consumer defense resource before that wave arrives — not after it.
 The family code word concept is simple, free, and works regardless of how sophisticated the AI impersonation becomes.
-A code word a criminal can't know renders the technology irrelevant.

-Documented outcomes
+Documented Outcomes

-Achieved AI Overview placement for branded terms within the first month of operation.
+- Achieved AI Overview placement for branded terms within the first month of operation.

 InteractSafe.com

-Building the clinical reference standard before the regulatory catalyst lands
+Building the clinical reference standard before the regulatory catalyst

 The Signal